rncm-prism/prism-samplernn/README.md

 Checkpoints storing the current state of the model are periodically saved to disk during training, with the default behaviour being to save a checkpoint at the end of each epoch.
 This interval may be modified through the `--checkpoint_every` parameter.
 By default every checkpoint will be saved, but this behaviour can be controlled using the `--checkpoint_policy` parameter.
 Pass `Best` to save only the latest best checkpoint according to the training metrics (loss and accuracy).
 An audio file is also generated each time a checkpoint is saved, which may be used to assess the progress of the training (generation may be switched off by setting `--generate` to `False`).

+Before training begins a certain portion of the input dataset is reserved for _validation_, which occurs at the end of each epoch.
+This is a stage during which the network is exposed to (but not trained on) a certain number of batches, usually small in number, a value determined by the `--num_val_batches` parameter (defaults to 1).
+The purpose of validation is to test whether the network can generalize to inputs that it has not seen before.
+How well the network does when processing this unseen data can provide insight into whether the network is [overfitting or underfitting](https://www.tensorflow.org/tutorials/keras/overfit_and_underfit) (see the [Statistics](https://github.com/rncm-prism/prism-samplernn#statistics) section below for how validation statistics are reported).
+Note that since at least one batch is required for the validation set it is important that enough batches are made available to the network.
+A typical validation set size would be about 10-15% of the total data available, so if our complete dataset is 520 chunks in length, and our batch size is 64, 1 batch will be sufficient for validation (since 64 is roughly 10-15% of 520).

 ### Statistics

 Statistics providing information on the progress of traing are printed to the terminal prompt at each step.
 For example:

 `Epoch: 1/2, Step: 125/1500, Loss: 4.182, Accuracy: 13.418, (0.0357 sec/step)`

+At the end of each epoch the final loss and accuracy for the epoch are displayed, along with the validation loss and validation accuracy, and the epoch's total duration:

+`Epoch: 1/2, Loss: 2.342, Accuracy: 18.928, Val Loss: 2.194, Val Accuracy: 19.273 (1500 steps in 1 min 11.235 sec)`

 The `--verbose` command line argument determines how these statistics are printed - if `True` (the default) each step is printed to a new line, if `False` a new line is taken only at each epoch, with each printed step within an epoch being overwritten.